 June 2, 2025

-Over the past five years, DC Public Library has partnered with Playful City Lab, a game design initiative from American University (AU) in Washington, D.C.
+Over the past five years, DC Public Library (DCPL) has partnered with Playful City Lab, a game design initiative from American University (AU) in Washington, D.C.
 Together, we developed a project called Engaging Beyond Our Walls, which has yielded a budget-friendly platform and toolkit that facilitates storytelling through text messages and audio.
-Staffers at more than … Continue reading Press 1 for Engagement
+Staffers at more … Continue reading Press 1 for Engagement

 Two images: On the right, a library staffer empties a big rubber bucket of barley; on the left, the finished product: a glass of golden beer next to a can whose dark green label reads, "Celebrating the 1895,"